Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse.

-For people over age 15, three doses of the vaccine are given.
+For people ages 15 to 26, three doses of the vaccine are given.
 The first dose is followed by a dose 2 months later.
 The last dose is given 6 months after the first.

-Using condoms correctly during sexual intercourse can help prevent the spread of HPV.
+Using condoms Condoms Barrier contraceptives physically block the sperm’s access to a woman’s uterus.
+They include condoms, diaphragms, cervical caps, contraceptive gels, contraceptive sponges, and spermicides (foams... read more correctly during sexual intercourse can help prevent the spread of HPV.
 However, because condoms do not cover all the areas that can be infected, condoms do not fully protect against getting HPV.

 Treatment of cervical cancer depends on the stage of the cancer.
 It may include surgery, radiation therapy, and chemotherapy.

-Precancerous cervical cells (cervical intraepithelial neoplasia, or CIN) and cervical cancer that involves only the surface of the cervix (early stage I) are treated the same way.
-Doctors can often completely remove the cancer by removing part of the cervix using the loop electrosurgical excision procedure (LEEP), a laser, or a cold knife, done during a cone biopsy.
+Precancerous cervical cells (cervical intraepithelial neoplasia) and cervical cancer that involves only the surface of the cervix (early stage I) are treated the same way.
+Doctors can often completely remove the cancer by removing part of the cervix during a cone biopsy.
+They may use the loop electrosurgical excision procedure ( LEEP Loop Electrical Excision Procedure Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more ), a laser, or a cold knife.
 These treatments preserve a woman’s ability to have children.

 Because cancer can recur, doctors advise women to return for examinations and Pap tests every 3 months for the first year and every 6 months after that.